This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 Given that one of the Company’s core values is “no-nonsense”, the Board seeks to strike a balance between maintaining adequate governance without imposing structures that slow or weaken decision making and progress.
 The Company’s governance structures are fluid and have by necessity adapted over time, hand in hand with the changes to the business.

 The Board’s members are well informed, have access to all parts of the business and are appropriately equipped through their own skills, experience, and personality to make good, and where appropriate fast, business decisions.

 At each Board meeting the Key Performance Indicators (KPIs) considered most relevant to the business are presented and discussed.
 Such KPIs are continually developed to ensure that the Board is kept adequately informed, and able to take the appropriate actions.
-Periodically a corporate risk register is presented to the Board and mitigating actions agreed.
+During the year the monthly KPI reporting expanded to include a number of additional measures, focussing upon operational performance, financial performance and Quality Management System adherence.
+Periodically, normally annually, a corporate risk register is presented to the Board and mitigating actions agreed.

 Principle 10 - Communicate How The Company Is Governed And Is Performing By Maintaining Dialogue With Shareholders And Other Relevant Stakeholders

 This Corporate Governance Report is included within the Company’s annual report and the Corporate Governance section of the Tristel website.
 It is reviewed and updated regularly.
 In addition, the Board regularly enters dialogue with shareholders who have an interest in matters of governance, diversity, and ethics in order that shareholders views can be properly voiced and brought to bear within the business.